jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-no-sql-database.md

 # ADR 4: Choosing NoSQL as our game state storage database

 As players perform actions, finish matches, score, level up, use inventory, have specific customization, etc we need to store and retrieve their data in a database.
-The database should be available and scalable and be able to receive a large amount of reads and writes as player information and actions may change frequently, but also will require player information to be up-to-date from game to game.
+The database should be highly available and scalable and be able to receive a large amount of reads and writes as player information and actions may change frequently, but also will require player information to be up-to-date from game to game.

 # Decision